daniw/sell/pres_planning.md

     - Are there visitors?
 And if so, who are they?
         - Yes, people looking for support, people interested in a membership and representitives of other organisations
-    - Who should / shuoldn't become a member?
+    - Who should / shouldn't become a member?
         - Everyone interested in technology and willing to share the fascination